JorritvandenBerg/neo-python-docker/README.md

 To add an existing wallet from your host to the container: docker run -it -v /host/path/to/where/you/want/to/store/the/test/chain:/neo-python/Chains -v /host/path/to/wallet:/neo-python/wallet jorritvandenberg/neo-python-bootstrapped

 After closing the containers, the chain will be available in on the path that you defined.

+Important:
-Make sure that you close your wallet in neo-python ("wallet close") before shutting down the container.
-Otherwise the wallet get's stuck in a vulnerable state.
+- Make sure that you close your wallet in neo-python ("wallet close") before shutting down the container.
+Otherwise the wallet can get's stuck in a vulnerable state.
+- The volume persists your bootstrapped chain.
+If you want to start with a clean slate, remove the files in the host path you defined.